kyma-project/kyma/docs/kyma/docs/04-12-local-installation-scripts.md

 >**NOTE:** For the Kyma-Installer Docker image details, refer to the `tools/kyma-installer/kyma.Dockerfile` file.

-## The configure-azure-broker.sh script

-The `configure-azure-broker.sh` script configures Azure Broker, an optional subcomponent of the `core` deployment.

-The Azure Broker subcomponent is part of the `core` deployment that provisions managed services in the Microsoft Azure cloud.
-To enable the Azure Broker, export the following environment variables:
- - AZURE_BROKER_SUBSCRIPTION_ID
- - AZURE_BROKER_TENANT_ID
- - AZURE_BROKER_CLIENT_ID
- - AZURE_BROKER_CLIENT_SECRET

->**NOTE:** You need to export above environment variables before executing the `installation/cmd/run.sh` script.
-As the Azure credentials are converted to a Kubernetes Secret, make sure the exported values are base64-encoded.

 ## The create-cr.sh script

 The `installation/scripts/create-cr.sh` script prepares the Installation custom resource from the `installation/resources/installer-cr.yaml.tpl` template.
 The local installation scenario uses the default Installation custom resource.
 The Kyma-Installer already contains local Kyma resources bundled, thus `url` is ignored by the Installer component.